kognise/obsidian-aviation/FAR/Volume 3/N War risk insurance/0198 Aviation insurance.md

 ### §198.17   Ground support and other coverage.

-An aircraft operator may apply for insurance to cover any risks arising from the provision of goods or services directly supporting the operation of an aircraft that meets the requirements of §198.3(b).
+An aircraft operator may apply for insurance to cover any risks arising from the provision of goods or services directly supporting the operation of an aircraft that meets the requirements of [[Volume 3/N War risk insurance/0198 Aviation insurance.md#§198.3   Basis of insurance.|§198.3]](b).

 </div>